micseydel/tinker-casting/README.md

 ## Technical details

-- Tech used includes
+- Tech stack includes
-  - Akka 2.6 (Scala) for the actor model
+  - Akka 2.6's Behaviors DSL for the actor model (Scala)
   - OpenAI Whisper for transcription
   - Rasa open source for entity extraction
+  - Python/Flask for surfacing Whisper, Rasa, and other libraries
 - The actors/atomic agents are generally **explicit encodings** in Scala, rather than AI
 - Most of it works fully offline
 - The visualization is a hack, frontend is my biggest weakness